BreannaThelwell/info2180-finalproject/README.md

 # info2180-finalproject

-This the final project for Gabe Riley, Antwan Edwards, Breanna Thelwell, Makonnen Solomon, and Sheri-lee Mills.
+This the final project for Gabe Riley, Antawn Edwards, Breanna Thelwell, Makonnen Solomon, and Sheri-lee Mills.